-India has 12 major (national government control) and 205 minor (local state/private control) ports, but in terms of gross weight tonnage conveyed annually, Mumbai and Marmagao on the west coast, and Vishakhapatnam and Chennai along the east coast are the most important ports in India.
-Mumbai, the financial capital of the country, is very important for international cargo trade.
+India has 12 large ports under national government authority, and 205 minor ports under state and private control.
+In terms of yearly gross weight tonnage, the largest ports in India are Mumbai and Marmagao on the west coast, and Vishakhapatnam and Chennai on the east coast.
+Mumbai, the country’s financial capital, is the primary hub for international cargo.

-To assist companies entering the Indian market, the GOI uses free trade and warehousing zones (FTWZ) as a special category of special economic zone with a focus on trading and warehousing.
-The objective of the FTWZ is to create trade-related infrastructure to facilitate the import and export of goods and services with greater flexibility.
-These zones are established in areas close to seaports, airports, or dry ports.
-FDI up to 100 percent is allowed in the development and establishment of the zones and in their infrastructure facilities.
-The program allows duty free import of all goods for warehousing (except prohibited items such as arms and ammunition, hazardous waste, special chemicals, organisms, materials, equipment, and technology items).
-The maximum period that goods may be warehoused within the FTWZ is two years, after which the goods must be re-exported or sold.
-After the two-year period expires, custom duties are applied and automatically become due unless the goods are re-exported with a grace period of three months.
+The government of India (GOI) utilizes free trade and warehousing zones (FTWZ), special economic zones focused on trading and warehousing, to encourage companies to enter the Indian market.
+FTWZs, which are located near seaports, airports, and dry ports, make it easier to import and export goods and associated value-added services (e.g., repackaging).
+Foreign Direct Investment (FDI) up to 100 percent is allowed in the development and establishment of the zones and their infrastructure facilities.
+All goods for warehousing can be imported duty free under the program (except prohibited items such as arms and ammunition, hazardous waste, special chemicals, organisms, materials, equipment, and technology items).
+The maximum amount of time products can be stored in an FTWZ is two years, after which goods must be re-exported or sold.
+Custom duties are charged and automatically become due once the two-year period expires, unless the items are re-exported within a three-month grace period.

 Using an Agent or Distributor

 U.S. companies are highly recommended to develop a local presence in India, whether through a branch office or a subsidiary or by appointing an agent, representative, or distributor.
 India is a diverse country, with over 30 regional languages and state-by-state differences in laws and regulations.
 A regional strategy ensures a wide market presence and greater flexibility in responding to regional demands and concerns.
 Income, purchasing power, educational attainment, and other socioeconomic factors vary greatly throughout India.